After playing in Michigan's band Marzuki (which released two albums),

 liturgical version of

 of Terry Riley's In C.

-was the result of a commissio to create a film and a composition about a bridge.
+the result of a commission to create a film and a composition about a bridge.

 The eight-song EP All Delighted People (Asthmatic Kitty, 2010) features

 the apocalyptic All Delighted People, that mutates from

 easy-listening pop into a tragic oratorio and then into a cacophonous